syncthing/docs/users/config.rst

     Disabling fsync can lead to data corruption.

 blockPullOrder
-    Order in which parts of a file are downloaded.
-This option controls how quickly the different parts of the file spread between the connected devices, at the cost of causing strain on the storage.
+    Order in which the blocks of a file are downloaded.
+This option controls how quickly different parts of the file spread between the connected devices, at the cost of causing strain on the storage.

     Available options: